 Winged animals (birds) are stunning animals, however not when they foul up your property and in some cases as much as we cherish these little critters, they can bring about a great many dollars’ worth of harm to our property and to our homes.
-We at Atlas Pest Control have joined forces with Bird B Gone to offer the highest level of service.
+We at Atlas Pest Control have joined forces with Bird B Gone to offer the highest level of bird control service.
 When you think of Bird Control Vancouver, think Atlas Pest Control.

-Picking the Right Bird Control Product:
+Bird Control Product:

-Heavy duty, flame resistant, polypropylene netting used to block birds from entering unwanted areas.
+Heavy-duty, flame resistant, polypropylene netting used to block birds from entering unwanted areas.
 Bird Netting is the most efficient and effective method for excluding birds and is effective for all bird species.
 The netting creates a physical barrier to prevent birds from landing or nesting.

 Pest birds present a major and costly problem for today’s property owners and managers.
 Many face expensive clean-up bills, removing birds and bird droppings from signage, windows, awnings and walkways.
 Restaurant owners and others who deal with food face fines and shutdowns as health inspectors note evidence of bird droppings in or around their property.
 Harmless low–profile electric track bird deterrent systems prevent birds from landing or nesting in unwanted areas.
 The unique electrically charged tracks impart a mild electrical shock when birds land on them.
-The shock will not harm birds, but will condition them to avoid the area.
+The shock will not harm birds but will condition them to avoid the area.

 As a consequence of their highly toxic excrement and tendency to roost in public areas, plus their unprecedented reproduction rates, pigeons are classified a pest by the Canadian Environmental Health Authority.
-This positions them in first place amongst our collection of feathered offenders.
+This positions them in the first place amongst our collection of feathered offenders.

 It is almost impossible not to spy pigeons within a block-by-block radius in urban areas, which have turned all sorts of street furniture, e.g. signs, and building structures, e.g. ledges, sills, beams, etc. into a place to roost.
 Our feathered street urchins do not restrict themselves to commercial and industrial buildings, they will often settle inside your attic.

 Perhaps the most concerning though is where our feathered intruders nest in ductwork and AC units.
 Pigeons defecate constantly, causing droppings to accumulate rapidly.
 It is not just the physical appearance that is unpleasant, but also the knowledge (or lack of) that people are inhaling fungal spores, which can lead to histoplasmosis.
-As well as being unsanitary, pigeon faeces are caustic, meaning droppings can dissolve stone and metal over time.
+As well as being unsanitary, pigeon feces are caustic, meaning droppings can dissolve stone and metal over time.